Bell quietly completed Distributel acquisition in December

 The report highlights a number of areas of customer growth through the acquisition.
 However, this is the first time Bell has mentioned the acquisition publically since announcing its intentions to acquire Distributel in September.

 MobileSyrup has learned the acquisition was completed in December.
-It’s unclear what regulatory approvals the acquisition went through and when it gained approval.
+It’s unclear what regulatory approvals the acquisition went through, when it gained approval, and how much Bell paid.

 The merger added 128,065 retail internet customers and 2,315 retail IPTV customers to Bell’s customer base.